Algeria–Pakistan relations: History

 Pakistan was a strong supporter of Algerian independence even before the inception of the People's Democratic Republic of Algeria.
-Pakistan was one of the first countries to recognize the “Provisional Government of Republic of Algeria” in exile on 19 September 1958 under the Prime Ministership of Farhat Abbas and had permitted it to open its Mission in Karachi.
+Pakistan was one of the first countries to recognize the “Provisional Government of the Republic of Algeria” in exile on 19 September 1958 under the Prime Ministership of Farhat Abbas and had permitted it to open its Mission in Karachi.
 The Government of Pakistan provided diplomatic passports to prominent members of the Algerian government in exile for their foreign travel, such as Ahmed Ben Bella.
 Pakistan's firm support to Algerian cause angered France which expected Pakistan to remain aloof of this affairs especially since Pakistan was signatory to SEATO and CENTO.

 Due to Pakistan's support for Algerian independence, Pakistan-France bilateral relations were at their lowest ebb during the period under consideration.
-They again went upwards when, few months later, the crisis over Algeria's independence was settled with the Evian agreements signed in May 1962.
+It again went up when, few months later, the crisis over Algeria's independence was settled with the Evian agreements signed in May 1962.
 The then Pakistan's Foreign minister, Manzur Qadir, welcomed this development as a victory for liberation forces.

 After the death of the former prime minister of Pakistan Benazir Bhutto in December 2007, the Algerian government condemned her assassination.
 The Algerian Foreign Minister Mourad Medelci signed the condolence book on behalf of the Algerian President.

 Pakistan has strongly condemned the terrorist attacks in Algiers on 11 December 2007, in which two bombs exploded in Algiers outside the Constitutional Council and UNHCR Office which claimed 40 lives including 17 UN personnel and the suicide bomb attack on the Prime Minister's Office on 11 April 2007 which claimed 24 lives.
 Former President Musharraf expressed solidarity with Algeria, condemned this attack and condoled the deaths of innocent civilians.

 Following the 8 October 2005 earthquake in Pakistan, the government of Algeria sent 800 tents, 200 blankets and 10 tons of medicines.
 In November 2008, following the earthquake in Baluchistan, the Government of Algeria donated a cheque of US$1 million.